 Pair Gain Equipment WB900

 WB900 had nothing to do with the Cold War but was a system for connecting two customers to one pair of wires to overcome shortages in the underground cable network.
-This proved a better quality of customers who in the past were forced to have party lines, or Shared Service to use its correct title.
+This provided a better quality of service for customers who in the past were forced to have party lines, or Shared Service to use its correct title.
 The exchange unit can hold 10 slide in units, each combining two customers in one pair of wires.

 The first customer's line worked exactly as before except that it was diverted to run through the WB900 line card in the exchange.
-The second customerís line is wired to a separate connection on the line card.
-This connected it via a carrier system over the first customerís wires.
-A 64KHz carrier takes the speech and ringing signals to the second customer.
-A 40KHz carrier from the second customer carries the speech, off hook and dialling signals towards the exchange.
-There is complete privacy between the two customers who could both use their phone at the same time.
-The battery in the remote carrier unit in the second customerís house was trickle charged over the line.
+The second customer's line is wired to a separate connection on the line card.
+This connected it via a carrier system over the first customer's wires.
+A 64 kHz carrier takes the speech and ringing signals to the second customer.
+A 40 kHz carrier from the second customer carries the speech, off hook and dialling signals towards the exchange.
+There is complete privacy between the two customers who could both use their telephones at the same time.
+The battery in the remote carrier unit in the second customer's house was trickle charged over the line.

 Everything about this system was wrong.

-- It was not a Wire Broadcast (WB) system as it carried signals in both directions.
+It was not a Wire Broadcast (WB) system as it carried signals in both directions.
 By definition broadcasting is unidirectional.

-- The engineers who had to work with it hated it, as it was fault prone.
+The engineers who had to work with it hated it, as it was fault prone.

-- Engineers were advised that customers must not be told they shared a line as they paid full line rental and may confuse this with shared service on reduced rental.
+Engineers were advised that customers must not be told they shared a line as they paid full line rental and may confuse this with shared service on a reduced rental.
 The highly unpopular shared service which was in abundance in those days offered no privacy between the two customers sharing the same line.

 Alarms By Carrier (A.B.C.)
 WB1000

-The GPO / BT Alarm By Carrier system, was known internally as WB1000, developed in the late seventies, and marketed as a means of extending Burglar and Fire alarms to central monitoring points.
+The GPO / BT Alarm By Carrier system, was known internally as WB1000, developed in the late seventies, and marketed as a means of extending burglar and fire alarms to central monitoring points.
 It replaced the rather unreliable 'Home Office' alarm panels installed at police or fire stations.